AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Tooltips.md

 Also, if you need to enable HTML, pass `true` to {api:anychart.core.ui.Tooltip#useHtml()}useHtml(){api}.

-For the [Project Gantt](../Project_Chart), the following fields are available in formatting functions:
+For the [Project Gantt](../Project_Chart) chart, the following fields are available in formatting functions:

 * `id`
 * `name`